net-neutrality-tools/nntool/ias/README.md

 ---------------

 ## Execution ##
-Open *index.html* from *build/{plain|uglfied}/common/* in a Browser of your choice and choose a test case.
+Open *index.html* from *build/{plain|uglfied}/ias/* in a Browser of your choice and choose a test case.
 The browser developer console should only be used for debugging purposes, as an active developer console can cause performance issues.

-To perform rtt, download, or upload measurements, the *common-server* module has to be deployed on the measurement peer.
+To perform rtt, download, or upload measurements, the *ias-server* module has to be deployed on the measurement peer.
 To perform port blocking measurements, the *coturn TURN server (https://github.com/coturn/coturn)* has to be deployed on the measurement peer.